russellh76/FiddlerCustomRules/README.md

 ## Library Injection
-Add your domain to the if in the OnBeforeResponse function to add the refereence to the javascript library.
+Add your domain to the if in the OnBeforeResponse function to add the reference to the javascript library.
 AutoResponder may be needed to serve up the file.

 ##  Static Content Capture
 Add your domain to the if in the OnBeforeResponse function and comment in/out the response types desired.